 As we row full speed ahead into summer, your kids might already be tired of the local pool or splash pad.
 Perhaps you’re looking for another sort of water-centered adventure to mix things up a bit.
-Canoeing/kayaking is a fun, family friendly activity that’s sure to be a hit — and lucky for us, Southwest Ohio is surrounded by several canoe-worthy bodies of water!
+Canoe or kayak rentals are a fun, family friendly activity that’s sure to be a hit — and lucky for us, Southwest Ohio is surrounded by several canoe-worthy bodies of water!
 We did our research to find the most family friendly spots for a relaxing afternoon on the water.

 Check out these 10 local places to rent canoes or kayaks around Southwest Ohio!